Configuration

 The single node Iggy server by default provides low durability guarantees, meaning that in case of a crash or power loss, some of messages might be lost.

-Since messages_required_to_save has to be at least 32 and size_of_messages_required_to_save at least 512 B, in case if your message size is not big enough, you might want to pad your message to 512 B boundary, or alternatively send messages in batches.
+To fix that you can enable enforce_fsync option in system.partition section together with setting messages_required_to_save and size_of_messages_required_to_save to lowest allowed values (minimum of 1 for count, and 512 B for size).
+In case if your message size is not big enough, you might want to pad your message to 512 B boundary, or alternatively send messages in batches.

 HTTP